jytjyt05/Robot-Guide-Dog/README.md

 # Overview
 According to a National Health Interview Survey in 2018, 32.2 million American adults (10% of the entire US population) aged 18 and older reported experiencing vision loss.
 Infrastructures and assistance for visually impaired people are thus in great need.
-Among them, guide dogs are one of the most popular blind assistants due to their friendliness and long-term accompany.
-However, their issues like high training costs and entrance restrictions in certain transportations and public areas have urged the exploration of other guidance options.
+Among them, guide dogs are one of the most popular blind assistants due to their friendliness and long-term accompaniment.
+However, issues like high training costs and entrance restrictions in certain transportation and public areas have urged the exploration of other guidance options.

-In our project, we designed a robotic guide dog on Arduino platform and implemented some basic functionalities
+In our project, we designed a robotic guide dog on the Arduino platform and implemented some basic functionalities of obstacle avoidance and sound notice.
+We hope this project can serve as a prototype of an applicable robot guide dog.

 # Content
 ```diff